-As such enforced disappearances violate numerous human rights, be them in law or in jus cogens.
-They are outstanding cases of enforced disappearances listed by the working group on enforced disappearances in 2020 and though South Sudan invited the group for a country visit, it has not yet taken place13.
+As such, enforced disappearances violate numerous human rights, be them in law or in jus cogens.
+They are numerous outstanding cases, 428 cases of enforced disappearances listed by the working group on enforced disappearances in 2020, with no new clarification of cases in the period under review by the report13.
+There was a country visit by the working group ten years ago14 and various recommendations were made thereafter.
+However, our very limited yet general impression is that the issue has phased away with little or not enough being done to clear the issue and have the dealing with the past process completed.